-For years, Cottey has offered an international experience for all second-year students over the first week of spring break.
-The bachelor's program in International business and relations extends opportunities for travel and study abroad.
-For example, the Bachelor of Arts in International Relations and Business has a one-semester study abroad component.
-As a graduate of Cottey College, you'll have valuable experience knowing how to do business in that country and understand its political perspective from a personal and practical point of view.
+For years, Cottey has offered an international experience for sophomore level students (28-56 credits) over the first week of spring break.
+The bachelor’s programs in International Business and International Relations extend opportunities for travel and study abroad.
+For example, both degree programs have a one-semester study abroad component.
+As a graduate of Cottey College, you’ll have valuable experience knowing how to do business in that country and understand its political perspective from a personal and practical point of view.

 Each program will also have a capstone project in the final semester, which is where you put all that knowledge and experience together to demonstrate the depth of your education.
 You’ll leave here prepared for graduate school or work as a professional in your field.

 Biology is the study of living organisms and vital processes.
 Biologists investigate the structure, function, hereditary, and evolution of all living.
 These life forms are studied at all levels: molecule, cell, organism, and population.
 Through lab work and field work, biology majors acquire a basic understanding of organisms, their habitats, and the processes that govern their life activities.
 Biology majors are inquisitive by nature and have a strong desire to understand the world around them.
 If this sounds like you, you should consider a degree in biology.